Economic Shocks, Opportunity Costs, and the Supply of Politicians: Introduction

 \section{Introduction}

+A large empirical literature documents that adverse economic conditions can undermine democratic stability: rising unemployment and declining incomes reduce trust in institutions, exacerbate political polarization, and increase support for populist and extremist parties \citep[e.g.,][]{Funke2016, Algan2017a, Autor, Guiso2023}.
+This research has primarily focused on the \textit{demand} side of democratic erosion -- that is, how economic hardship reshapes the political preferences and electoral behaviors of voters.
+Yet an equally important, but less explored, dimension concerns the \textit{supply} side of politics: How do economic shocks shape individuals’ incentives and opportunities to become a politician?

 Politicians are perhaps the most important agents affecting the quality of democratic institutions.
-They aggregate citizens' preferences in legislatures and influence which policies are enacted and how well they are implemented.
-Empirical work shows that political leaders strongly matter for the quality of policymaking \citep{Pande2003, Jones2005, Besley2011, ClotsFigueras2012}.
-But what motivates individuals to enter politics?
-Research on this question remains scarce and typically focuses on the role of institutional constraints -- such as electoral rules and political reforms -- for political selection \citep{besley2017, arora2022, avis2022}.
-Little is known about the economic trade-offs that individuals face when deciding to join politics.
-Do political careers compete with careers in the private sector?
-In particular, does the private labor market draw talent away from political service?
-If individuals can substitute private and political jobs, changes in labor market opportunities may impact the candidates and representatives who select into political office.
-More broadly, negative economic shocks may have important consequences for the political system through the supply of politicians.
+They aggregate citizens' preferences in legislatures and influence which policies are enacted and how well they are implemented \citep[e.g.,][]{Pande2003, Jones2005, Besley2011, ClotsFigueras2012}.
+Understanding how economic conditions influence who enters politics is therefore crucial.
+Individuals considering a political career face opportunity costs that depend on conditions in the private labor market.
+When private sector opportunities are abundant, talented individuals may be drawn away from political service.
+Conversely, when these opportunities contract, political careers may become more attractive, potentially increasing both the number and the quality of those who choose to seek office.
+Thus, in contrast to their role for the demand side of politics, adverse economic shocks may have positive consequences for the political system by improving the supply of politicians.